andycroll/andycroll.com/_posts/2019/2019-01-27-replace-timecop-with-rails-time-helpers-in-rspec.md

 Time-sensitive tests can be a pain.

-Thankfully for many years the `timecop` gem served as a way to “freeze” and “time travel” during tests, so that time elapsing during your tests doesn't effect the results.
+Thankfully, for many years the `timecop` gem served as a way to “freeze” time and “time travel” during tests, so that any time that elapsed during your tests running did not affect the results.

-It’s such a good idea, that Rails built very similar functionality into Active Support [released in Rails 4.1](https://guides.rubyonrails.org/v5.0/4_1_release_notes.html#active-support-notable-changes).
+It’s such a good idea that Rails built very similar functionality into Active Support, [released in Rails 4.1](https://guides.rubyonrails.org/v5.0/4_1_release_notes.html#active-support-notable-changes).

 ## Instead of…

-…using `timecop` in your Rails projects
+…using `timecop` in your Rails projects:

 ### `Gemfile`